How Much Does It Cost To Build A Log Cabin? Full Breakdown

 For some lucky folks, they will have a natural supply to use.
 For us, we purchased road-side soft timber logs in lengths of 32FT for $80/ton.
 Most of the logs were 14” in girth or greater.

 Once we purchased the logs we got them hauled to a local sawmill to prepare and cut them to size.
 Then another expense to get the logs hauled back to our camp!

 Top-tip: Try to use logs with a girth greater than 12” – this will save you money during insulation.

 Weather proofing your logs is essential; there are lots of techniques for achieving this – I decided to use Permachink.
-If you aren’t familiar with chinking a log cabin, then look at our tutorial.
+If you aren’t familiar with caulking a log cabin, then look at our tutorial.

-The Permachink cost $500 and then an additional $550 for foam backers used with the chinking.
+The Permachink cost $500 and then an additional $550 for foam backers.

 I then used Permagard to treat the timber logs once they were delivered to site.
 This was very time consuming and cost around $300, but it gave me peace of mind that the timber had been treated properly.

 Once the cabins structure is built, you will then need to decide upon your roof.
 Choosing the right roof and color can really finish the cabin to a high standard and make it look great.

 Roofing can come in thatch, shingles (felt or cedar), tiles, epdm rubber, slate and tin.

 I decided to use a tin roof because it was the perfect color and fast to build with.

 I used 2m x 950mm Bitumen Corrugated Sheets which cost $30 per sheet.

 Our cabins timber and roof bill was $6,600.
 This includes purchasing, preparing, cutting and constructing the logs.